DaniCh-Coder/Data_Analysis/README.md

    - How data generates value for the business or project.
 How data can be used to make informed decisions, optimize processes, predict trends, or solve specific problems.

 ## 4. **Data and Metadata**
-   - The importance of metadata (data about data) in a project.How metadata helps in understanding the origin, structure, meaning, and quality of data.
+   - The importance of metadata (data about data) in a project.
+How metadata helps in understanding the origin, structure, meaning, and quality of data.

 ## 5. **Data and Structures**
    - Different types of data structures (structured, semi-structured, and unstructured) and how to handle them in a project.
 Relational databases, NoSQL, JSON files, XML, and others.
 How to choose the right data structure based on the project's needs.
 Documentation.